michiwerner/udacity-clouddevops-ndegree-capstone/README.md

 # udacity-clouddevops-ndegree-capstone
 The capstone project repository for my Udacity Cloud DevOps nanodegree. (https://confirm.udacity.com/SYSYCZN7)

+## Disclaimer (see LICENSE)
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Step 1: Stacks

 The setup consists of three stacks: A common stack with the networking components (VPC, subnets, gateways etc.), a jenkins stack that provisions the jenkins EC2 instance, and a cluster stack that provisions the actual EKS kubernetes cluster.